310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-Huh?!
+Huh!?
 I-if that is your wish, then I will become “Isara Shinobu” for you!!
 {% endbubble %}

 {% bubble Subaru %}